4. Lists and attributes#

 ## [1] 1 2 3 4 5 6

-Therefore, the functions we discuss in this chapter are of use in the processing of such structured data as well.
+Therefore, the functions we discuss in this chapter are of use in processing such structured data, too.

 We know that a single attribute can be read by calling attr.
 Their whole list is generated with a call to attributes.